a1aks/Cytoscape_Course/README.md

 This is a one day workshop

-***No prior knowledge on network biology and programming is assumed.
+***No prior knowledge on network biology or programming is assumed.
 We will walk you thorugh familiarizing with the key terms used in network/systems biology within this course. ***

 *** If you wish to read an introductory material on specific terms used in network biology analysis then we recommend reviewing our Cytoscape introductory course ***